 Thomas Paine Unitarian Universalist Fellowship – Jerry Lazarro

-Unitarian Congregation of West Chester – Bob Scott and Flo Miller
+Unitarian Congregation of West Chester – Flo Miller

 Unitarian Society of Germantown – Treva Burger

 Unitarian Universalist Church in Cherry Hill – Rosemary White

 Unitarian Universalist Church of Delaware County – Bill Clinton

 Unitarian Universalist Church of the Restoration – Carol Fern Culhane

 Unitarian Universalist Congregation of the South Jersey Shore – TBD

 Unitarian Universalist Fellowship of Lower Bucks – Felice Macera

 Unitarian Universalist Fellowship of Pottstown – Miranda Van Horn

 - Greater Philly UU Cluster flyer.
 Please print and post/distribute as you see fit.